Maximal ergodic inequalities for some positive operators on noncommutative $L_p$-spaces: Ergodic theorems beyond Lamperti operators

 \subsection{Acknowledgment}

 The authors would like to thank Professor Quanhua Xu for helpful comments, and also thank C\'edric Arhancet for his interesting communications on Theorem \ref{thm:cedric} and Proposition \ref{prop:cp}.
-Guixiang Hong was partially supported by NSF of China (Nos.
-11601386, 11431011).
-Samya Kumar Ray was partially supported by the Key-funding postdoctoral fellowship supported by Wuhan University and NSF of China (No.11601386).
-Simeng Wang was partially supported by a public grant as part of the FMJH and the ANR Project (No. ANR-19-CE40-0002).
+Guixiang Hong was partially supported by NSF of China (No. 12071355) and the Fundamental Research Funds for the Central Universities.
+Samya Kumar Ray acknowledges DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2020/001132.
+Simeng Wang was partially supported by a public grant as part of the FMJH, the ANR Project (No. ANR-19-CE40-0002), the Fundamental Research Funds for the Central Universities No. FRFCUAUGA5710012222 and the NSF of China (No.12031004).
+We sincerely thank the anonymous referee for several suggestions which considerably improved the presentation of this paper.